freon4dsl/Freon-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/040_Validator_Definition/010_Validator_Files.md

 rule if it is a valid identifier according to the TypeScript definition.

 For a *valid-identifier-rule* the `validIdentifier` keyword is used followed by an optional simple property.
 When the property is present, this property is checked.
-When the property is not present, ProjectIt assumes that the concept has a simple property named ‘`name`’ of type ‘`identifier`’, and it will check this property.
+When the property is not present, Freon assumes that the concept has a simple property named ‘`name`’ of type ‘`identifier`’, and it will check this property.